Nadmaan/Credit-Card-Fraud-Detection-/README.md

 9. Oversampling with RandomOverSampler with StratifiedKFold Cross Validation¶
 10. Hyperparameter Tuning
 11. Print the important features of the best model to understand the dataset

+# Results
+1. In the oversample cases, of all the models we build found that the XGBOOST model with Random Oversampling with StratifiedKFold CV gave us the best accuracy and ROC on oversampled data.
+Post that we performed hyperparameter tuning and got the below metrices :
+XGboost roc_value: 0.9815403079438694 XGBoost threshold: 0.01721232570707798

+2. Of all the models we created we found Logistic Regression with L2 Regularisation for StratifiedKFold cross validation (without any oversampling or undersampling) gave us the best result.